Hushpuppy: Caribbean

-In Jamaica, such fried bread dumplings are known as "festivals", and are made from a flour and cornmeal dough, with added salt and sugar, which is then formed into hot-dog roll shapes and deep-fried.
+In Jamaica, such fried bread dumplings are known as "festivals", and are made from a flour and cornmeal dough, with added salt and sugar, which is then formed into hot dog bun shapes and deep-fried.
 They are sweeter than hushpuppies, which often contain onion or garlic.
 They are served with jerked meats such as pork or chicken.
 Mostly, it is served with fried or escoveitch (see also escabeche and ceviche) fish.

-In Puerto Rico, hushpuppies are made in the shape of a short sausage and are called "sorullos" or "sorullitos".
-Sugar and parmesan cheese is added to the cornmeal and stuffed with a melting cheese or cream cheese with guava.
-They are dusted with powdered sugar and served with coffee, guava dipping sauce, or fry sauce.
+In Puerto Rico, hushpuppies are made in the shape of a short sausage and are called "sorullos" or the diminutive "sorullitos", for smaller sizes.
+Sugar is added to the cornmeal and can be stuffed with cheddar cheese or cream cheese with guava.
+They are served with coffee, guava dipping sauce, or fry sauce.